sylee538/Udacity-Robotics-Software-Engineering/README.md

 Design a Gazebo World environment including multiple models and use it as a base for the rest of my projects.

 ### What I learned
-- How to create Gazebo World and interact with it through Plugins.
+- Launching a Gazebo Environment
-- How to design model using Gazebo tools, such as moderator tool and building editor tool.
+- Designing in Gazebo

 <a name="project2"/>